SuhravHussen/MBeBazar-ecommerce/README.md

 > your node js version must be **>=16** to run the app without any issues

-Create the .env files and give all the informations correctly to run.
+Create the .env files and give all the information correctly to run.
 The start the server by command

     yarn start